kamiyo/ha-media-index/README.md

 ## Limitations & Known Issues

+### Multi-Instance Support

+**⚠️ Services currently support single instance only.**

+While you can configure multiple integration instances (e.g., separate folders for Photos and Videos), services will only operate on the **last configured instance**.
+This is a known limitation that will be addressed in a future update by implementing target selectors.

+**Workaround:**
+- Use a single integration instance that covers all your media folders
+- Configure multiple folders via the `watched_folders` option

+**Planned Fix:**
+- Add target selector support to all services (like the card uses)
+- Allow services to specify which instance via `target: entity_id`

 ### Video Rating Persistence

 **⚠️ Video ratings are stored in the database only, not written to MP4 files.**